Skip to content

 A B2B value proposition glossary is a marketing reference that defines the shared positioning and value proposition terms enterprise GTM teams use to align messaging across buying committees in B2B marketing.

-Unlike scattered blog definitions or generic marketing dictionaries, this glossary addresses the specific vocabulary needs of B2B enterprise sales cycles where complex purchase processes involve multiple stakeholders across different departments.
-Each stakeholder evaluates solutions through different lenses, requiring precise terminology to navigate persona-level messaging, committee dynamics, and the persistent gap between traffic and traction.
+Generic marketing dictionaries won't get you far here.
+This glossary addresses the specific vocabulary needs of B2B enterprise sales cycles, where complex purchase processes pull in multiple stakeholders from different departments, each evaluating your solution through a different lens.
+Navigating persona-level messaging, committee dynamics, and the persistent gap between traffic and traction requires precise, shared terminology.
+Without it, even strong positioning falls apart in the room.

 The Starr Conspiracy has identified these 22 interconnected terms as the shared set of definitions that every successful B2B positioning initiative references.
-This vocabulary spans five key categories: foundational concepts that establish clarity, frameworks and tools that structure the work, persona and stakeholder vocabulary that enables targeted messaging, GTM execution terms that bridge strategy to tactics, and failure modes that help teams diagnose why their current approach isn't working.
+The vocabulary breaks into five key categories: foundational concepts that establish clarity; frameworks and tools that structure the work; persona and stakeholder vocabulary for targeted messaging; GTM execution terms that bridge strategy to tactics; and failure modes that help teams diagnose why their current approach isn't working.

 Table of Contents